 Drainage Area = 38.2 Square Miles

-Modeling Results
+.

+.

 Methods of Analysis

+This section describes the various methods of analyses and results used to evaluate construction, operation, and maintenance activities associated with the Project.
+In general, qualitative analyses were performed based on characteristics and presence of species and the types of construction or maintenance activities to evaluate construction or maintenance impacts.
+Quantitative analyses using multiple different models and other lines of evidence were used for evaluating operational impacts.

 Construction

-The best management practices/environmental commitments described in Table 2-25 are incorporated into the analysis of potential construction impact on aquatic biological resources.

-The assessment of potential impacts to fish resources consisted of a qualitative evaluation of construction effects of the Project facilities.
+The assessment of potential impacts to fish resources consisted of a primarily qualitative evaluation of construction effects of the Project facilities.
 The impact assessment addressed two primary impact types: (1) temporary and localized impacts associated with construction of the Project facilities; and (2) permanent impacts associated with construction of Project facilities and filling of Sites Reservoir.

 The assessment of impacts to fish resources was based on the CEQA significance thresholds described below, and professional judgment that considers current state, federal, and local regulations and policies, currently available peer-reviewed scientific literature, field survey observations, and knowledge of species’ distribution, life history, and habitat requirements.
 Key considerations in the evaluation of impacts included the magnitude of environmental effects (e.g., spatial extent and duration of habitat modification), sensitivity of the species to these effects, and potential exposure or extent to which the population would be affected.

-The impact analysis includes the following key assumptions:
+The impact analysis includes the following key conclusions:

 Installation of the two additional TC Canal diversion pumps at the RBPP would not affect special-status fish or their habitat because construction would occur in the existing facility footprint which does not support habitat for special-status fish.
 No impacts are anticipated and this area is not considered further in this analysis.